Grassroot communities taking action for resilient ecosystems in the Mukogodo forest

 CAPACITY DEVELOPMENT

-IKI Small Grants supports IMPACT in their organisational capacity development through:
+IKI Small Grants supported IMPACT in their organisational capacity development through:

 - Training in website design, maintenance, and digital tools